Manga outside Japan: Manga influences

 Manga has proved so popular that it has led to other companies such as Antarctic Press, Oni Press, Seven Seas Entertainment and Tokyopop, as well as long-established publishers like Marvel and Archie Comics, to release their own manga-inspired works that apply the same artistic stylings and story pacing commonly seen in Japanese manga.
 One of the first of these such works came in 1985 when Ben Dunn, founder of Antarctic Press, released Mangazine and Ninja High School.
 In other Asian countries, Manga influenced Korean Manhwa and Chinese Manhua.

 While Antarctic Press actively refers to its works as "American Manga", it does not source all of these manga-inspired works from the United States.
 Many of the artists working on Seven Seas Entertainment series such as Last Hope (manga) and Amazing Agent Luna are Filipino and TOKYOPOP has hired a variety of Korean and Japanese artists to work on titles such as Warcraft and Princess Ai.
 Many of these works have been classified on the Internet with titles such as OEL Manga, MIC, and World Manga, although none of these terms have actually been used by manga companies to describe these works on the books themselves.

 In Brazil, the popularity of manga is marked also by the large number of Japanese and descendants in the country.
+As early as 1956, Ypê Nakashima, a Japanese immigrant, published in the yonkoma format a comic strip titled Sr. Bra da Colônia in the São Paulo Shimbun, a newspaper restricted to the Japanese colony.
+Nakashima would later become better known for his work in animation, particularly the animated feature Piconzé (1972).
 In the 1960s, some of Japanese descent, such as Minami Keizi and Claudio Seto, started using graphic influences, narratives or manga themes in their work in EDREL publisher founded by Keizi.